industrial-peons/industrial-peons.github.io/dkp-info.md

 **If you sign up for a raid, but fail to show without changing your sign-up to "absent", you will get -5 DKP for an “unexcused” absence.** If you cannot attend, please mark “absent” on the raid sign-up.
 It really helps us plan and makes everything go smoothly.

+### World Bosses
+The Industrial Peons are an involved member of the Grobbulus Horde Coalition.
+This Coalition was set up to help solve Honor farming issues, inform guilds of events/world buff timers, and provide a strong platform to coordinate multiple guilds during world pvp events.
+The coalition strives to have multiple raids present at each world boss spawn, and has been successful at securing and sharing its lucritive loot.
+When a World Boss spawns, we encourage members to support the coalition defeat the different bosses and Alliance alike.
+If a member is present in a world boss raid group and has connected to the Grobbulus Guild Coordination discord server during the fight, 3DKP will be awarded to that member for their assistance.
+Guild officers will be able to help any new member get set up on the Coalition discord server.

 ## DKP BASICS

 **We use MonolithDKP**.
 All members who ever plan to spend the DKP they earn with us should have it, and keep it up to date.

-It can be downloaded at[ https://www.curseforge.com/wow/addons/monolith-dkp](https://www.curseforge.com/wow/addons/monolith-dkp) or with the Twitch Client.
+It can be downloaded at [https://www.curseforge.com/wow/addons/monolith-dkp](https://www.curseforge.com/wow/addons/monolith-dkp) or with the Twitch Client.
 Deadly Boss Mods, ClassicThreatMeter, and Details! are also required addons for raiding.

 To check your DKP, simply install the addon and type /dkp.
 You may also type !dkp into a raid and every officer in the raid will PM you your dkp.